FRRouting/frr/doc/user/bfd.rst

    a new neighbor is found a BFD peer is created to monitor the link status for fast convergence.

-.. clicmd:: no isis bfd

-   Removes any notification registration for this interface peers.

    Note that there will be just one BFD session per interface.
 In case both IPv4 and IPv6 support are configured then just a IPv6 based session is created.